Fantastic Beasts: Fantastic Beasts: The Crimes of Grindelwald (2018)

-A few months have passed since the events of Fantastic Beasts and Where to Find Them.
-Gellert Grindelwald has escaped imprisonment and has begun gathering followers to his causeelevating wizards above all non-magical beings.
+Several months after the events of Fantastic Beasts and Where to Find Them, Gellert Grindelwald has escaped imprisonment and has begun gathering followers to his cause—elevating wizards above all non-magical beings.
 Dumbledore must seek help from his former student Newt to put a stop to Grindelwald.

 Fantastic Beasts: The Secrets of Dumbledore (2022)

-Several years after the events of The Crimes of Grindelwald, the story begins in the UK, the US and China and proceeds to take place partly in Berlin, Germany and partly in Bhutan, Asia and leads up to the Wizarding World's involvement in World War II, as Newt Scamander and company returning for another adventurous journey through the wizarding world, attempting to defeat the maniacal Gellert Grindelwald despite Albus Dumbledore being unable to fight against him.
+Five years after the events of The Crimes of Grindelwald, the story begins in the UK, the U.S. and China, and proceeds to take place partly in Berlin, Germany and partly in Bhutan, Asia, and leads up to the Wizarding World's involvement in World War II, as Newt Scamander and company returning for another adventurous journey through the wizarding world, attempting to defeat the maniacal Gellert Grindelwald despite Albus Dumbledore being unable to fight against him.

 Future

 In October 2016, Rowling announced that the Fantastic Beasts film series would be composed of five films, later confirming that the story of the series would consist of a sequence of events that occurred between the years of 1926 and 1945.
-In February 2022, producer David Heyman revealed that work on the script for Fantastic Beasts 4 had not begun yet.
-In April 2022, Variety reported that Warner Bros. greenlighting the final two installments would be dependent on the critical and commercial performance of The Secrets of Dumbledore.
+In February 2022, producer David Heyman revealed that work on the script for Fantastic Beasts 4 had not yet begun.
+In April 2022, Variety reported that Warner Bros greenlighting the final two instalments would be dependent on the critical and commercial performance of The Secrets of Dumbledore.
+Mads Mikkelsen believed that Johnny Depp could return as Grindelwald in another film.

 In November 2022, Variety reported that Warner Bros.
-Discovery had no Wizarding World films in active development and was not in "active discussions" with Rowling regarding the future of the franchise, casting the future of the Fantastic Beasts films into further uncertainty.
+Discovery had no Wizarding World films in active development and was not in "active discussions" with Rowling regarding the future of the franchise, leaving the future of the Fantastic Beasts series in limbo.
+In October 2023, director David Yates made comments that the series had been "parked" following the third film.
+He also disclosed that the idea of it being a five-film series had been a "surprise" after many had only initially committed to doing a single film.
+In October 2024, Redmayne said that the third film will probably have been the final time fans will have seen Newt Scamander on the big screen adding, "And that’s as far as I know.
+I mean, you'd have to speak to the people at Warner Bros. and J. K. Rowling, but as far as I know, that's it.
+I think he may come back in a glimpse in the Universal world in Florida that they're opening up, in which you may catch a glimpse of what he was up to in Paris."
+During the same month, Law also said in an interview that he did not see another film being made commenting, "I know it's certainly on hold.
+My guess would be that, now that they're doing 'Harry Potter' as a TV show, they'll probably put their energy into that.
+I certainly haven't heard that there's anything on the horizon."